zammad/zammad-admin-documentation/manage/roles/index.rst

    they can still log in and open new tickets!

-:doc:`🎛️ User Preferences <user-preferences-permissions>` for access to your own
+:doc:`🎛️ User Preferences <user-preferences-permissions>` For access to your own
    :user-docs:`user profile </extras/profile-and-settings.html>`

 Role Details
 ------------

-Default at signup
+Default at Signup
    Every new user must be assigned at least one role upon creation.
    This attribute decides which role to give new users by default (which usually happens when creating a new ticket for a new customer).